2022 Fife Council election: Election results

-Note: "Votes" are the first preference votes.
+Note: Votes are the sum of first preference votes across all council wards.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 4 May 2017.
-This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.
+This is because STV has an element of proportionality which is not present unless multiple seats are being elected.
+This may differ from other published sources showing gain/loss relative to seats held at the dissolution of Scotland's councils.